ryanmaffey/ryanmaffey.dev/posts/what-is-abstraction.md

 ### My Alternative Definition

+Here's my attempt to redefine "abstraction" to make it simpler and more directly applicable to our use case: programming.

 <blockquote>
     "Providing a label to a piece of code that accurately describes the purpose and actions of that logic."
 </blockquote>

-I think that's a bit easier to understand.
-It's also a bit more specific to our use case: programming.

-The first thing you might think to yourself is "That just sounds like the description of a variables, functions, classes, etc."...and you would be right!
+I think that's a much easier to understand.
+The first thing you might think to yourself is "That just sounds like a description of variables, functions, and classes"...and you would be right!
 These can all be forms of abstraction.
 We'll have a look at each of these a bit later.

 ## Why Do We Want/Need to Abstract Anything?

-Breaking-up code into smaller chunks (abstractions) helps us write clean code which is easy to read.
+Breaking-up code into smaller labelled chunks helps us write clean code which is easy to read, maintain and re-use.

 ### Focusing on What We Care About

-Abstraction helps us focus on results; we don't have to worry about _how_ something is done, we only care about getting the result.
+Abstraction helps us focus on results; we don't have to worry about _how_ something is done, we only care about _what_ the result is.

 ### Readable Code

 We reduce complexity by placing logic behind layered abstractions.
 This means at the top-level we only see the top-level abstractions, which ultimately makes the code much easier to read.
-You should be able to see what I mean when we look at some examples.
+This should become a little clearer when we look at some examples.

 ### Reusable Code